cycomachead/hubot-piazza/README.md

 # hubot-piazza
-> A get info about posts in your class' Piazza forum in chat!
+> Get info about posts in your class' Piazza forum in chat!

 This is simple hubot script to integrate with [Piazza](piazza.com), an educational forum.
 This script makes it easy to reference posts by Piazza conventions (`@##`) in a typical chat.
 Since few rational people use numbers as their user names, this poses little (if any) problem in conversations.